JonathanUhler/Learn-COBOL/README.md

 The programs scale in difficulty with HELLO-WORLD.cbl being the simplest and BANK.cbl being the most complex

-The projects were written using OpenCobolIDE (formerly GNU Cobol)
+The projects were written using OpenCobolIDE version 4.7.3 (formerly GNU Cobol)